uncbiag/easyreg/doc/source/notes/train_your_own_model.rst

     python demo_for_easyreg_train.py -o=./demo_training -dtn=oai -tn=training_on_3_cases_affine -ts=./demo_settings/mermaid/training_on_3_cases  -g=0

-After we complete the affine part, the next step is training non-parametric part. we need following steps
+After we complete training the affine part, the next step is calling mermaid-net to train the non-parametric part.
+Simiarly, we need following steps

 * set "method_name": "mermaid",
 * set param *"using_affine_init":true* and set *"affine_init_path"* as the affine-network checkpoint path (can be found in *checkpoints* repository).